return42/sphkerneldoc/linux_src_doc/drivers/infiniband/sw/rdmavt/mr_c.rst

 ------

 the memory region on success, otherwise returns an errno.
-Note that all DMA addresses should be created via the struct ib_dma_mapping_ops functions (see dma.c).
+Note that all DMA addresses should be created via the functions in struct dma_virt_ops.

 .. _`rvt_reg_user_mr`: